little-brother/sqlite-gui/README.md

 * Demo database "Bookstore" for beginners
 * Does not require installation

-### Cons
-* Only utf-8 databases are supported
-* An empty string is set to NULL when data is edit

 If you like the project, press the like-button on [AlternativeTo](https://alternativeto.net/software/sqlite-gui/about) or rate the app on [Softpedia](https://www.softpedia.com/get/Internet/Servers/Database-Utils/SQLite-GUI-LB.shtml) to support it.<br>
 If you have any problems, comments or suggestions, check [Wiki](https://github.com/little-brother/sqlite-gui/wiki), create a [Discussion](https://github.com/little-brother/sqlite-gui/discussions) topic or just let me know <a href="mailto:lb.im@yandex.ru?subject=sqlite-gui">lb.im@yandex.ru</a>.